×

 When we asked people why foreigners move to Frankfurt, they responded:

 "Frankfurt is an attractive destination for expats due to its vibrant culture, excellent transportation links, and high quality of life.
 The city is home to a diverse population, with a large international community, making it easy for expats to settle in and make friends.
 Frankfurt is also a major financial and business hub, with many multinational companies based in the city, providing plenty of job opportunities.
 The city is also known for its excellent education system, with a number of universities and colleges offering a range of courses.
-Finally, Frankfurt is a great place to explore, with plenty of attractions, restaurants, and nightlife to enjoy," replied one expat when asked about moving to Frankfurt.
+Finally, Frankfurt is a great place to explore, with plenty of attractions, restaurants, and nightlife to enjoy," commented one expat living in Frankfurt.

 How are healthcare services Frankfurt?